8 Best Commodore 64 TV Commercials Ever Made

 B O N U S V I D E O

 This strange video from Italy dates from 1987.
-I is possible that this is a straight music video but I get the feeling that this is an industry video promoting the technology or the Commodore C64.
-The I adore Commodore video is highly sexualized with two models danding the robot while a skinny guy plays 8-bit games.
+It is possible that this is a straight music video but I get the feeling that this is an industry video promoting the technology or the Commodore C64.
+The I adore Commodore video is highly sexualized with two models dancing the robot while a skinny guy plays 8-bit games.
 These games appear outdated by 1987 standards and one of the games is an educational release about the solar system.
 Eventually the girls strip the gamer down to his birthday suit.
 The guy uses nothing but the Commodore C64 to protect his modesty.